kubernetes/enhancements/keps/sig-node/6369-downward-api-assigned-resources/README.md

 * Two new values, `assigned.cpuset` and `assigned.memset`, are accepted by kube-apiserver behind the `DownwardAPIAssignedResources` feature gate and rejected when it is disabled.
 * The kubelet produces both values for downward API volume files and for container environment variables.
-* With the gate disabled the kubelet produces an empty value rather than failing the container.
+* A container with no exclusive CPUs and no assigned memory is given an empty value rather than failing.
 * The kubelet declares `DownwardAPIAssignedResources` in `node.status.declaredFeatures`, and the scheduler filters on it.
-* A pod referencing these values survives a kubelet restart with the gate disabled, either through `PodInfo.PreviouslyAdmitted` ([kubernetes/kubernetes#142329](https://github.com/kubernetes/kubernetes/pull/142329)) or through the Alpha fallback described in [Re-admission after a kubelet restart](#re-admission-after-a-kubelet-restart).
+* A pod referencing these values is not admitted on a node that does not declare the feature, and one already running there is moved to `Failed` when the kubelet restarts with the gate disabled.
 * Unit, integration, and e2e tests as described in the test plan.

 #### Beta